All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Differential Skeletal Site Effects

-Weight loss-related bone loss is not uniform across skeletal sites.
+Weight loss-related bone loss isn't uniform across skeletal sites.
 Weight-bearing sites (hip, femoral neck) are more affected than non-weight-bearing sites (lumbar spine, distal radius).
 This pattern reflects the differential contribution of mechanical loading to bone maintenance at various sites.
 The semaglutide clinical data are consistent with this pattern, showing greater hip than spine effects.

 GLP-1 Receptor Biology in Bone